d-dantte/Axis.Ion/BinarySpec.md

 - `[...1-....]`

 ### Description
-Annotations are essentially ion symbols.
-Ion Symbols have a special way they are represented in binary, using a symbol table, discussed in the [Ion-Symbol](#Ion-Symbol) section.

 Annotations are not actual ion types, they exist to decorate ion values.
 When present, a bit in the type-metadata is flipped on.
-When this happens, the next 4 bytes after the type-metadata represents the _annotation count_: an integer indicating how many annotations are present on the value.
+When this happens, the next byte(s) after the type-metadata represents the _annotation count_: a [`var-byte`](#var-byte) indicating how many annotations are present on the value;
-Being ion symbols, the actual annotations on the ion value are themselves represented as integer ids pointing into the [symbol table](#Symbol-Table); these ids immediately follow the annotation-count byte.

-Note: in the binary notations that follow, a  '.' indicates that the bit in that position is ignored.
+each annotation itself being a symbol (quoted/identifier).

 ## Ion-Null